After Ohio train wreck, Biden orders door-to-door checks

 A preliminary report released Thursday by the National Transportation Safety Board stated that the crew operating the Norfolk Southern freight train didn’t get much warning before dozens of cars went off the tracks and there is no indication that crew members did anything wrong.

-Republicans are framing the incident as a moral failing at the hands of the Biden administration, while Democrats are pointing to rollbacks former President Donald Trump made during his term that weakened rail and environmental regulations.
+Republicans are framing the incident as a moral failing at the hands of the Biden administration, noting Buttigieg’s failure to visit the site until nearly three weeks after the wreck.
+Democrats point to rollbacks former President Donald Trump made during his term that weakened rail and environmental regulations.
+EPA Administrator Michael Regan visited the site last week and again on Tuesday.

+Biden on Friday rejected the notion that his administration hasn’t been present in providing assistance.

+“We were there two hours after the train went down.
+Two hours,” Biden said at the White House.
+“I’ve spoken with every single major figure in both Pennsylvania and in Ohio.
+And so the idea that we’re not engaged is simply not there.”

 The Oversight letter requests documents and communications concerning when DOT leaders learned of the derailment and whether they received any guidance about what the public response should be, as well any recent changes to agency train maintenance and procedures.